Being mayor of New York City comes with a lot of responsibilities, challenges and a great deal of stress.

 The property was an excellent strategic outpost, given its location overlooking Hell Gate, where the East River, the Harlem River, and the Long Island Sound intersect.

 Belview Mansion was unfortunately destroyed by the British during the war, but the location was too good to sit vacant for too long.

-In 1799, Archibald Gracie constructed Gracie Mansion on the same site and used it as his country home up until 1823.
+In 1799, a businessman/career U.S. army officer by the name of Archibald Gracie constructed Gracie Mansion on the same site and used it as his country home up until 1823.

 Gracie Mansion throughout the years

 In 1896, Gracie Mansion was seized by the municipal government and integrated within the grounds of Carl Schurz Park.
 It housed the Museum of the City of New York from 1924 until 1936, and after that, it was shown as a historical house.